Gabon Food Guide

 Plantain Fritters (Aloco)

-These fried plantain slices are a common street food and side dish across West and Central Africa, including Gabon.
-Ripe plantains are sliced, fried, and often seasoned with salt or chili pepper for a simple yet satisfying snack.
+Fried plantain slices, a street food and side dish found across West and Central Africa.
+Ripe plantains are sliced, fried, and usually seasoned with salt or chili.
+Very ripe plantains make them sweet.
+Simple but satisfying, and you'll see them everywhere from street vendors to restaurants.

 Regional Specialties & Local Favorites